nice-game-hints/cleo/Chapter-1/quiz.md

 Remember the name that the paper lines up with, and go impress Knot Joe!

 # The name I settled on wasn't an option!
-Then you either ended up on the wrong name, or Knot Joe changed his description.
+Then you either settled on the wrong name, or Knot Joe changed his description.
 Try, try again!